DuanYiqun/ReadPapers/Transmission_layer.md

 Concepts:
   + _Header_ : Info attached to the head of data.
   + _Segment_ : Sliced pieces of Datagram.
 Acknowledged : All network is unreliable, so we need to make best effort to make data transfer secure.

+Transmission layer should promise:
+ + FLow control : Prevent overwhelming between two devices happens.
+ + Conjestion control : Prevent one powerful device take others' brandwidth thus make conjestion
+ + Able to transfer data under unstable network environment.

+Multiplexing:
+Multiple signal share one channel.
+Demultiplexing:
+Decode signal from one channel to several signals.